Welcome families & guests!

 Piper Auditorium Webcast Viewing

-GSD Class Day and Commencement, and the Harvard Yard ceremony will be livestreamed in Piper Auditorium at Gund Hall.
-Guests should bring their tent or standby ticket, which may be required for entry.
-GSD ceremony tickets also serve as admission to the viewing.
+GSD Class Day, the GSD Commencement ceremony, and the Harvard Yard university-wide ceremony will all be livestreamed in Piper Auditorium at Gund Hall.
+Guests should bring their tent or standby ticket, as it may be required for entry.
+GSD ceremony tickets will also provide admission to the Piper Auditorium viewing.

 Live Webcasts and Language Options

-The GSD’s Diploma Ceremony, Awards Ceremony, and Class Day Address, and the Harvard Yard university-wide ceremony, will be livestreamed.
-This includes live English captions.
-Translated captions will be available on separate links in multiple languages, including Chinese (Traditional), Chinese (Simplified), Hindi, Korean, and Spanish.
-With advanced notice, additional languages may be available on request.
+All livestreams will include live English captions.
+Translated captions will be available via separate links in multiple languages, including Brazilian Portuguese, Chinese (Traditional), Chinese (Simplified), Hindi, Korean, and Spanish.
+With advance notice, additional languages may be made available upon request.

-Guests can find instructions for accessing Harvard’s wireless internet on the guest wifi information page.
+Guests can find instructions for Harvard’s wireless internet on the guest wifi information page.

 Commencement Guest Policy and Guidelines